-Char Kway Teow is a popular noodle dish which consists of fried flat rice noodles in sweet soy sauce and chili sauce.
+Char Kway Teow is a popular South East Asian noodle dish which consists of fried flat rice noodles in sweet soy sauce and chili sauce.
 Each country has its own version of this dish but uses the same ingredients; shrimps, Chinese sausage, bean sprouts, eggs and chives.

 My oldest son, a food enthusiast, introduced this dish to us.
 We all finally tried it when we went to our favorite Malaysian restaurant.
 We found it really delicious so we added this awesome noodle dish to our long list of favorite foods.